-Double core holes were firstly discovered in the study of K-shell capture in radioactive isotopes, which were found to contain two K-shell holes in a single metal atom for some decay pathways.^{21,22} Analogous to single core holes they may relax by either Auger decay or X-ray emission.
+Double core holes were first discovered in the study of K-shell capture in radioactive isotopes, which were found to contain two K-shell holes in a single metal atom for some decay pathways.
+Analogous to single core holes they may relax by either Auger decay or X-ray emission.
 The latter became the preferred probe to observe double K-shell holes in the decades following their first observation.
-Significant energy shifts in X-ray emission of K-shell DCHs, compared to the characteristic X-rays of the same element, were observed, which led to the term 'hypersatellites' for these X-ray lines.23 Studies of the Auger decay of DCHs greatly accelerated after it became apparent that these states are also created in ion-atom collisions; the term hypersatellites soon was also used to designate the energy-shifted Auger lines emerging from DCHs.24
+Significant energy shifts in X-ray emission of K-shell DCHs, compared to the characteristic X-rays of the same element, were observed which led to the term 'hypersatellites' for these X-ray lines.
+Studies of the Auger decay of DCHs greatly accelerated after it became apparent that these states are also created in ion-atom collisions; the term hypersatellites soon was also used to designate the energy-shifted Auger lines emerging from DCHs.

-In recent years, strong experimental and theoretical activities have been devoted to the study of inner-shell double photoionization, 25 prompted both by the promise to create such states at Xray free-electron lasers (XFELs) with very high brightness, ^{26,27} as well as by the availability of sophisticated coincidence detection schemes that greatly improved the amount of information on DCHs that could be extracted at more conventional synchrotron light sources (see, e.g., Refs.
-28- 36).
-The high brightness of XFELs has promoted successive absorption of many X-ray photons by atoms at the atomic inner shells within few tens of femtoseconds, leading to high spectral complexity.37 The ensuing decay products could nevertheless be disentangled by suitable analysis methods.38 We do not touch upon this type of experiments here further, but restrict ourselves to DCHs produced by absorption of a single photon from a synchrotron radiation source.
+In recent years, strong experimental and theoretical activities have been devoted to the study of inner-shell double photoionization, prompted both by the perspective to create such states using X-ray free-electron lasers (XFELs) with very high brightness, as well as by the availability of sophisticated coincidence detection schemes that greatly enhance the amount of information on DCHs compared to using more conventional synchrotron light sources (see, e.g., Refs.
+28-36).
+The high brightness of XFELs has promoted successive absorption of many X-ray photons by atoms at the atomic inner shells within few tens of femtoseconds, leading to high spectral complexity.
+The ensuing decay products could nevertheless be disentangled by suitable analysis methods.
+We do not touch upon this type of experiments here further, but restrict ourselves to DCHs produced by absorption of a single photon from a synchrotron radiation source.
 The DCH creation and an exemplary radiationless decay channel are sketched in Fig. 1.
-It is surprising that one-site DCHs can be produced by the absorption of a single photon.
-Mechanisms for singlephoton double photoionization in general were delineated and compared, e.g., in Ref.
+Mechanisms for single-photon double photoionization in general were delineated and compared, e.g., in Ref.
 39. These authors distinguish between knockout - essentially an electron-electron collision - and shake-off, a quantum mechanical effect where the non-orthogonality of initial-state orbitals with a continuum wave function in the singly photoionized state fosters the transition of a second, bound electron into the continuum.
-For DCHs a number of studies have targeted the latter of these mechanisms, but mostly in the context of singly ionized states that feature an additional core-to-valence excitation (as opposed to ionization, in our experiment), see Refs.
+For DCHs a number of studies have targeted the latter of these mechanisms, but mostly in the context of singly ionized states that feature an additional coreto-valence excitation (as opposed to ionization, in our experiment); see Refs.
 33,40,41 and with a focus on water Ref.
 34. A complete picture of the creation of water DCHs is missing so far, however.